-Have you ever confused the verbs NOTIFY and NOTICE?
+NOTIFY vs NOTICE?
+Have you ever confused these verbs?
 Here is a simple breakdown to explain the basic difference.

 - notify – verb – to formally or officially tell somebody about something